AndrewJMagee/Jandy/README.md

 Script that heroku uses to run the app.
 After building the app for production, run this command to see how the app will look in production.

+## Pushing to Production

+Before pushing to heroku, run `npm run build` to remake the build file and retest the changes with `node ./bin/www`.
+After confirming everything looks good, run:

+`git add.`
+`git commit -m <commit message>`
+`git push heroku master`

+to push to production.
+The app can be accessed at [jandy.app](https://jandy.app).

 ## Learn More